kawu/hhu-dl-materials-2019/backprop/README.md

 * Backward: `dc/dx` and `dc/dy` are calculated using `backward` from `add`
   <!--- (from `x`, `y`, and `dc/da`) -->

-All this generalizes to (almost) arbitrary experssions, via the abstraction called a *computation graph*.
+All this generalizes to arbitrary tensor-based computations, via the abstraction called a *computation graph*.
 More information on it can be found on http://colah.github.io/posts/2015-08-Backprop and, hopefully, in the script.

 <!---
 TODO: computation graph?